 what we do with masaya is always inspired by places we love. from the gardens of the royal palace where we set up the kitsuné café to japan, which has always been an inspiration, to new york where we opened a boutique. the places we love finally become pretexts for creation, so bali made us want to imagine a hotel project. i guess that's what we call "combining the useful with the pleasant", isn't it?

 only one rule: don't take yourself too seriously and always enjoy yourself!
-It's a discipline that takes a long time to integrate and it's worked on daily, but this lack of obligation creates the space necessary for the creativity that our jobs require. what are
+It's a discipline that takes a long time to integrate and it's something that we work on every day, but this lack of obligation creates the space necessary for the creativity that our jobs require.

 I'm thinking of house music, which was already one of my ingredients 20 years ago and which is currently making a strong comeback, and the culture surrounding this trend.
-I'd like to explore this theme during fashion week. in terms of clothing, the choice of material is crucial to the elegance of a silhouette, in the search for modernity, the combination of jeans and cashmere is one of my fundamentals. the mix of materials will always be subject to exploration, and Japanese designers like sacai are excellent in this exercise.
+I'd like to explore this theme during fashion week. in terms of clothing, the choice of fabric is important in the elegance of a silhouette, in the search for modernity, the combination of jeans and cashmere is one of my fundamentals. the mix of materials will always be subject to exploration, and Japanese designers such as sacai are excellent in this exercise.

 your guiding thread in music as in fashion?

-i would say youth culture, this desire - if not a need - to take an interest in what is new, not to cling to what is already established at all costs, but to always challenge what already exists, whether it be music, clothes, technology... i see it as a form of candor that still nourishes creation.
+I would say youth culture, this desire - if not a need - to be interested in what is new, not to cling at all costs to what is already there, but to always challenge what is already there, whether it be music, clothes, technology...
+I see it as a form of candor that still and always nourishes creation.

 your biggest challenge achieved or to be achieved?